keiohta/UniVLA/README.md

 ## 🔧 REPO TODO List
 - [x] Policy learning for CALVIN, LIBERO, and SimplerEnv.
 - [x] Support for evaluation.
-- [ ] World model pretraining for video generation.
+- [x] World model pretraining for video generation.
-- [ ] Support for real-robot ALOHA.
+- [x] Example for real-robot ALOHA.
 - [ ] Support for autonomous driving.
 - [ ] Support for general grounding.